Major League Baseball on CBS: Aftermath

 Greg Gumbel moved to NBC in 1994 following CBS' losses of the NFL and Major League Baseball broadcasting contracts (Gumbel's last on-air assignment for CBS was providing play-by-play for the College World Series).
 While at NBC, Gumbel hosted NBC's coverage of the 1994 Major League Baseball All-Star Game.
 He also did play-by-play for the 1995 Major League Baseball National League Division Series and National League Championship Series (on both occasions, teaming with Joe Morgan), did play-by-play for The NBA on NBC, hosted NBC's daytime coverage of the 1996 Summer Olympics from Atlanta, Georgia, hosted the 1995 World Championships of Figure Skating, and served as the studio host for The NFL on NBC.
 Gumbel left NBC after the network broadcast of Super Bowl XXXII to return to CBS.
-His first major assignment was to serve as studio host for the network's coverage of college basketball, including the NCAA men's basketball tournament, something he continues to do to this day.
-Gumbel later resumed hosting The NFL Today on CBS before transitioning back to play-by-play duties.
+His first major assignment was to serve as studio host for the network's coverage of college basketball, including the NCAA men's basketball tournament, which he continued through 2023.
+He also assumed the role as lead play-by-play announcer for the NFL on CBS, and in January 2001, became the first African-American to serve as play-by-play announcer for a Super Bowl when he called Super Bowl XXXV.
+Gumbel later resumed hosting The NFL Today on CBS (swapping places with Jim Nantz) before transitioning back to play-by-play duties, primarily as No. 2 NFL announcer, when CBS hired James Brown away from Fox to host The NFL Today.
+Gumbel died on December 27, 2024.